Alex188dot/ziggy-llm/README.md

 The goal is to build a small, understandable, high-performance inference engine that feels native to Apple hardware and is easy to benchmark honestly.

+ziggy-llm is currently the fastest Zig GGUF inference engine on Apple Silicon.

 ## Performance Comparison

 The following table compares end-to-end decode throughput on Apple Silicon (MacBook Pro M3 18GB) across ziggy-llm and llama.cpp using identical prompts and generation parameters.
-ZINC (tested on M1 Max 32 GB, according to their docs) is also included for reference, although the prompt used is unknown.
+ZINC, another Zig GGUF inference engine (tested on M1 Max 32 GB, according to their docs) is also included for reference, although the prompt used is unknown.

 | Model              | GGUF   | ziggy-llm (Metal) | ZINC (Metal) | llama.cpp (Metal) |
 | ------------------ | ------ | ----------------- | ------------ | ----------------- |